A website produced by the Royal Society of Chemistry to describe the range of occupations available in the world of chemistry.

 The Brilliant Club aims to increase the number of pupils from under-represented backgrounds progressing to highly-selective universities.
 They do this by training and placing doctoral and postdoctoral researchers in schools to deliver programmes of university-style tutorials, and also arrange two university trips.

-Business in the Community (BIC) engage employers to work with schools and colleges in a variety of creative and engaging ways to address mutual needs.
+Business in the Community (BITC) engage employers to work with schools and colleges in a variety of creative and engaging ways to address mutual needs.

-An informal online community for teachers and careers professionals share news and resources.
+An informal online community for teachers and careers professionals to share news and resources.

 A free self-audit tool to help schools measure themselves against the Gatsby benchmarks.
 Developed by the Gatsby Foundation and the Careers and Enterprise Company.